Valhallaonline/almalinux-8/README.md

-## CentOS 7
+## Alma Linux 8

-CentOS 7 image for molecule testing.
+Alma Linux 8 image for molecule testing.

 Container is rebuilt on a biweekly basis